Zplusdragon/ReID5o_ORBench/README.md

 ReID5o achieves superior performance by enabling retrieval of the RGB modality from any combination of four modalities (infrared, color painting, sketch, text) within a single model.

 ### Checkpoint Prepare
 [2025/12/24 updated] We have discovered a bug in the code related to the classification head and are currently fixing it and retraining the model.
 The retrained model checkpoint and corresponding evalutation results will be released recently.
+To avoid causing any confusion, the previous model checkpoint have been temporarily hidden and will not be made public.
 Please stay tuned!
 ```
 |-- ReID5o/
 |   |-- data/